david-garcia-garcia/wincachedrupal/README.txt

  $conf['session_inc'] = 'sites/all/modules/wincachedrupal/wincachedrupalsession.inc';

- This experimental version has not been tested under HTTPS (secure) sites.
+ This version has not been tested under HTTPS (secure) sites.

+ IMPORTANT NOTICE: Because of a lack of completeness of the DRUPAL session.inc API all calls to session_destroy() in custom modules or core should be replaced by drupal_session_destroy().
+There are just 2 calls to be replaced in Drupal Core.

+ If you want to keep the same code base working with and without the wincache session handler enabled just add this dummy method in includes/session.inc:

+ function drupal_session_destroy() {
+   session_destroy();
+ }

 /*****************
  * 6. Optional - Speed up anonymous page cache